 Supreme Court prorogation hearing

-Live coverage as the Supreme Court hears two appeals that will determine whether the prime minister acted lawfully in suspending Parliament for five weeks.
+Live coverage as the Supreme Court continues its hearing into whether Boris Johnson acted lawfully in suspending Parliament

-Edinburgh's Court of Session said the shutdown was unlawful and London's High Court said it was not a court matter.

 -